 Gynocardin, as a

-cyanogenic glycoside containing latent hydrocyanic acid (by means of the CN group), is poisonous when eaten, the poisonous cyanide only being released as the sugar(s) are metabolised.
+cyanogenic glycoside containing latent hydrocyanic acid (by means of the CN group), is poisonous when eaten, the poisonous cyanide only being released as the sugar(s) are metabolized.
 For modus operandi of cyanogenic glycosides, see Bracken.

 CAROTENOID DEGRADATION PRODUCTS